prometheusresearch/baseline-codebase/src/rex.core/README.rst

     >>> get_rex()
     Traceback (most recent call last):
       ...
-    AssertionError: no active Rex application
+    AssertionError: no active RexDB application

 Application components
 ======================

-In Rex platform, a *package* is a Python package distribution that may contain:
+In RexDB platform, a *package* is a Python package distribution that may
+contain:

 * Python code;
 * associated static files;
 * documentation;
 * ``setup.py`` script.

 Packages may depend on each other.
-If a package is included as a part of a Rex application, all its dependencies are also included.
+If a package is included as a part of a RexDB application, all its dependencies are also included.
 Package dependencies are determined from ``install_requires`` parameter of ``setup.py`` script.

 Use function :func:`rex.core.get_packages()` to get the collection of packages included with the current active application::